meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## GMO

 The majority (70%+) of genetically modified organisms are modified with pesticide components.
 No way to wash off those residues &#x2013; they&rsquo;re in the food.
 Concerns that apply to pesticides therefore apply to GMO as well.

-Other strategies involve making the food *resistant* to a pesticide, so that it will not be harmed, and the farmers then spray massive amounts (since the food survives).
-It may be very important for us to wash that food with soap, or just peel and toss its outermost layers.
+Other GMO strategies involve making the food *resistant* to a pesticide, so that it will not be harmed, and the farmers then spray massive amounts (since the food survives).
+It may be very important for us to wash that food with soap, or peel and toss its outermost layers entirely.

 <a id="orgeccb82a"></a>